jpercent/catena/README.md

-Firstly, provide a clear separation of concerns by defining simple, generalized interfaces among the compiler, optimizer and executor/storage engine compnents, so that these components can be composed, interchanged and injected together dynamically.
+Firstly, provide a clear separation of concerns by defining simple, generalized interfaces among the compiler, optimizer and executor/storage engine compnents.
+This is so that these components can be composed, interchanged and injected together dynamically.

 Secondly, burn performance analysis into every layer of the system.